 As well as flow through joints, 3DEC 5.2 is capable of simulating fluid flow through the blocks or the matrix (i.e., between the joints).
 It is assumed that the blocks represent a saturated, permeable solid, such as soil or fractured rock mass.

 Introduction to Python scripting by reviewing key concepts and through demonstrations.
-Part 1 focuses on installing Python, variables and types, conditions and loops, and functions.
+Part 2 focuses on classes and objects plus lists and dictionaries.